nilsberglund-orleans/YouTube-simulations/README.md

 C code for videos on YouTube Channel https://www.youtube.com/c/NilsBerglund

-We plan to add a list of parameter values used in specific simulations later on.
+Parameter values used in specific simulations will be gradually added to file `Parameters.md`.

 There are two groups of 4 files and 5 files: